-The dean/director of the affected unit(s) after receiving the recommendation of the affected unit's members concerning the factors listed in this Section 6(C) will make final recommendations in accordance with Section 6(A), (B), and (C) to the Provost concerning the individual bargaining unit faculty to be released.
-Whenever bargaining unit faculty within a subcategory are considered approximately equivalent in the ratings on the factors set forth in this Subsection (C), then length of service with the University as a fulltime faculty member will be the deciding factor.
+The dean/director of the affected unit(s), after receiving the recommendations of the affected unit's members, concerning the factors listed in this Section 6(C)-will make final recommendations in accordance with Section 6(A),(B), and (C) to the Provost concerning the individual bargaining unit faculty to be released.
+Whenever bargaining unit faculty within a subcategory are considered approximately equivalent in the ratings on the factors set forth in this Subsection (C), then length of service with the University as a full-time faculty member will be the deciding factor.

-D. The Provost will then make the final decision for the University in accordance with 6(A), (B), and (C) concerning the bargaining unit faculty member to be released and will notify each such bargaining unit faculty member in accordance with the time limitations set forth in the following Section 7.
+D. The Provost will then make the final decision for the University in accordance with Section 6(AB), and (CB), and (CB) and (CB) and (CB) and (CB) concerning the bargaining unit faculty member in accordance with the time limitations set forth in the following Section 7.
+Where some but not all bargaining unit faculty within a category are selected for release, the notice will include an explanation of how the factors in Section 6(C) were applied and provide the released bargaining unit faculty with an opportunity to be heard.
 A copy of each such notification shall be sent to the Akron-AAUP.